 [START FIGURE 2.4 HERE]

-Atmospheric WMGHG concentrations from ice cores. (a) Records during the last 800 kyr with the LGM to Holocene transition as inset. (b) Multiple high-resolution records over the CE.
-The horizontal black bars in the panel a inset indicate Last Glacial Maximum (LGM) and Last Deglacial Termination (LDT) respectively.
+Atmospheric WMGHG concentrations from ice cores. (a) Records during the last 800 kyr with the Last Glacial Maximum (LGM) to Holocene transition as inset. (b) Multiple high-resolution records over the CE.
+The horizontal black bars in panel (a) inset indicate LGM and Last Deglacial Termination (LDT) respectively.
 The red and blue lines in (b) are 100-year running averages for CO2 and N2O concentrations, respectively.
 The numbers with vertical arrows in (b) are instrumentally measured concentrations in 2019.
 Further details on data sources and processing are available in the chapter data table (Table 2.SM.1).

 [END FIGURE 2.4 HERE]

-Modern measurements of WMGHGs
+Modern Measurements of WMGHGs